Philipp Ochs: Club career

 Ochs joined TSG 1899 Hoffenheim's first team in 2015, coming from the U19 side.
-He made his Bundesliga debut on 15 August 2015 against Bayer 04 Leverkusen replacing Eugen Polanski after 82 minutes in a 2–1 away defeat.
+He made his Bundesliga debut on 15 August 2015 against Bayer Leverkusen replacing Eugen Polanski after 82 minutes in a 2–1 away defeat.

 On 31 January 2020, Ochs joined Hannover 96 on deal lasting until 2022.

 Ahead of the 2022–23 season, Ochs transferred to SV Sandhausen.

-Club career statistics
+On 31 July 2023, Ochs signed a two-year contract with First Vienna in Austria.

 International career

 Ochs is a youth international for Germany for every level from under 15 to under 21, scoring in every level.
+He is eligible to represent Kazakhstan internationally, as his parents came from Kazakhstan to Germany.